HashPals/Search-That-Hash/README.md

       <tr>
         <td>Instantly identify what type of hash it is.
 With support for over 3000 hashes, descriptions and popularity ratings!</td>
         <td>
-          Automatically decodes encodings, cracks ciphers without the key, cracks hashes, esolangs and more.
-Use this when you have some sort of encoded text and you're not sure what it is.
+          Automatically decrypt ciphers without knowing the key, decode encodings, crack hashes, and more.
+Use this when you have some sort of encoded/encrypted text and you're not sure what it is.
+With support for over 50+ encryptions/encodings!
       </td>

 </table>